Home Newsletter Locations Diary

 Dogs Allowed:

 Please let us know any other information that we can add to the Further information and Planning Grids or page and any errors that you discover.
 Before making a long trip to any location it is always wise to double check the current information, websites like magazines may be correct at the time the information is written, but things change and it is of course impossible to double check all entries on a regular basis.
 If you have any good photographs that you feel would improve the illustration of this page then please let us have copies.
-In referring to this page it is helpful if you quote the CIN Page Ref at the bottom of the Planning Grid above.
+In referring to this page it is helpful if you quote both the Page Ref and Topic or Section references from the Grid below.
 To print the planning grid select it then right click and print the selected area.

 Please submit information on locations you discover so that this system continues to grow.